-Christopher is able to act in a wide variety of areas and is developing a broad litigation and advisory practice.
-He has experience of appearing and drafting in respect of court, tribunal, and arbitration proceedings.
+Christopher is developing a broad litigation and advisory practice.
+He has experience in respect of court and tribunal proceedings, and in alternative dispute resolution.
 Christopher welcomes paperwork and court instructions in these areas:

 - Insolvency, personal and corporate